 Steppenwolf would use it for the first time in a song in 1968 with the phrase "Heavy Metal Thunder" in his song "Born to Be Wild".
 This song very much describes what is considered a "rock or metal attitude":

 - an attitude of rebellion (against the system or religion),

 - a free and carefree spirit, not far from anarchy,

+Actually, I think that discipline and skill are among the most important values of all metalheads.
 You definitely don't need to wear long hair and leather pants to be a metalhead!